aspyatkin/s3backup-cookbook/README.md

 - all files placed in the temporary directory are uploaded to Amazon S3;
 - the temporary directory is removed.

+It may be useful to run a script beforehand so as to decide whether to proceed with a backup or not.
+From `2.2.0` a new property `check_command` is added to `s3backup_item` resource.
+When a script in `check_command` returns `0`, a backup process will proceed.

 ## Usage

 For instance, this is how an application backup could be setup.
 The schedule is set with the cron-like syntax.